( Illusion Of Gaia / Illusion Of Time )

 and the game is fairly linear and accessible.
 All in all, Gaia Gensōki

-is a great and very enjoyable game where every moment feels like it's been
+is a great and very enjoyable game where every moment feels like it has been